Nursery Open This Sunday Feb. 23rd

-Welcome to Junuary.
-There will be some warm and wet days in the upcoming week, and a great time to get things started in your yard.
-We may get more cold weather – who cannot forget last February!
+Welcome to February.
+There will be glorious warm and sunny days for the next few days, so get out and clear some invasives out and get started in your yard.
+We may get more cold weather – but nothing like last February!
 We will be open Sunday from 10-2pm just in time for rainy planting.

 If you send us a list of what you would like to pick up at our nursery and we can pull the plants ahead of time and have them ready for you to pick up.
 We offer a consultation with help on a plan, with delivery and placement of plants for $75, now coordinated with Artemis Gardens, the designer of the garden!

 Go Natives!
 Nursery is a small retail native plant nursery in Richmond Beach, north of Seattle in Shoreline.
 Go Natives!
 Nursery started in 2004 as a weekend truck tailgate sale nursery operated by Don Norman.
 We now offer more than 170 species of native plants from throughout the Pacific Northwest.
 We grow out most of our plants from bare root and plugs, and scour wholesalers from the Willamette Valley to British Columbia for interesting plants.
 Our plants are ideal for rain gardens, creating backyard wildlife habitat, and residential landscaping.
 Go Natives!
 Nursery can also broker plant orders for large projects like commercial landscaping and restoration sites.